laurisvan/request-promise-lite/README.md

   maxRedirects: 3, // How many redirects to follow
   resolveWithFullResponse: false, // Resolve with the response, not the body
-  verbose: false, // Run the requests in verbose mode (produces logs) };
+  verbose: false, // Run the requests in verbose mode (produces logs)
+  timeout: 0, // Abort the request if it has not completed within a given number of milliseconds };
 ```